Cracked Heat Exchanger? Here Is What You Should Do.

 A heat exchanger is used to transfer heat between two or more fluids or gases without them actually touching each other directly.
 They can be used to both heat and cool.
 In a furnace, it is the component that actually heats the air.
 HVAC systems are used to flow heat from high-temperature areas to low-temperature areas, removing the hot air from homes during the summer and pushing it through the homes in the winter.
 Heat exchangers are what are used to transfer that thermal energy from one medium to another.

 Reasons a Heat Exchanger Cracks

-With HVAC systems, and moving machine parts in general, wear and tear is naturally going to happen over time.
+With HVAC systems and moving machine parts in general, wear and tear are naturally going to happen over time.
 Stress cracks are a very common type of wear and tear on heating and cooling systems.
 Over time, a variety of different factors can contribute to why a heat exchanger cracks.
 Here are some of the common causes behind cracked heat exchangers.

 Lack of Air Flow